-As based on the perennial USCIS practise and as declared in the 2012 Napolitano Memorandum ,the rule illustrates that there should be consistent judgement from the Department and to be maintained by the same three presidential administrations, and it zeroes in on the fact that DACA recipients should not be prioritised for removal.
+As based on the perennial USCIS practice and as declared in the 2012 Napolitano Memorandum, the rule illustrates that there should be consistent judgment from the Department and to be maintained by the same three presidential administrations, and it zeroes in on the fact that DACA recipients should not be prioritized for removal.

 The final rule is to be effective from October 31, 2022.